Anthony Lehmann: Career

 Born in Peebinga, South Australia, Lehmann started out working as a chartered accountant before realising he did not actually like accounting and decided to give comedy a try.
-Later he joined Gold 104.3 in Melbourne with Brigitte Duclos making the Morning Show "Brig & Lehmo".
-When Duclos was sacked, Jo Stanley stepped in and then "Jo & Lehmo" was formed.
-For many years they were voted best Radio Station in Melbourne.

 Stand up

-Lehmann is one of Australia’s most experienced and well-travelled comedians.
-His live work has seen him headline at comedy clubs for well over fifteen years and work all corners of the globe – USA, UK, Ireland, South Africa, Singapore, Malaysia, Hong Kong and Thailand.
+Lehmann is a well-travelled Australian comedian.
+His live work has seen him headline comedy clubs for over fifteen years and work in countries including USA, UK, Ireland, South Africa, Singapore, Malaysia, Hong Kong and Thailand.

 Lehmann has also become Australia’s number one 'combat comic', having completed seven 'tours of duty' performing for Australian troops abroad.
 These tours have seen Lehmann perform in army bases in East Timor, Iraq, Kuwait, UAE, Afghanistan, Egypt, Qatar and on a number of naval ships around the world.

 He has also performed sell out seasons at the Adelaide Fringe Festival (2000, 2002 and 2004), the Melbourne International Comedy Festival (1999, 2002, 2003, 2004 and 2005) and the Edinburgh Fringe Festival (1996 and 1997).

 His live credits in the UK include the 1996 and 1997 Edinburgh Fringe Festivals, The Comedy Store, London and Jongleurs – the largest chain of comedy clubs in Britain.
 Lehmann has also performed regular gigs at the Boston Comedy Club and Gotham Comedy Club, both in New York City.

 His shows have included, "War, Marriage & Puppy Love" – about war, marriage and puppy love, "The Family Lifeboat" – about navigating life as a new father, and "Younger Than Brad Pitt" – about Lehmann accepting he is no longer 21 and time is marching on.

 Overseas demand for Lehmann has seen him appear on England's BBC Television's Comedy Showcase and as a regular compere on Britain's longest-running television stand up show Stand up Live.
 Lehmann also played himself in a series of ads for XXXX beer which were shot in India and screened in the UK.

 In 2021, Lehmann accused RuPaul's Drag Race Down Under contestant Anita Wigl'it of stealing one of his jokes about Prince Andrew during her appearance as Elizabeth II in the show's Snatch Game challenge.
 Lehmann claimed he had first cracked the joke in August 2020 and that “my joke has now gone global without me.”
 Wigl'it later issued an apology on her Instagram, saying ““Oh no!
 I do apologise!!
 When I was doing research for the Queen character I knew that there was something funny about the letter writing[...]Friends suggested the text.
 Turns out they had heard it somewhere before!”